-The Government of Alberta has tasked the AESO with assessing how dispatchable renewables and electricity storage could benefit the province’s electricity system as it transitions towards 30 per cent renewables generation by 2030.
+The Government of Alberta has tasked the AESO with assessing how dispatchable renewables and energy storage could benefit the province’s electricity system as it transitions towards 30 per cent renewables generation by 2030.

-The AESO will carefully coordinate this assessment with ongoing capacity market design work and any future Renewable Electricity Program competitions.
+The AESO coordinated this assessment with ongoing capacity market design work and future Renewable Electricity Program competitions.

 In Q1 2018, stakeholders were invited to provide their views on dispatchable renewables and storage in Alberta.
 The AESO thanks all those organizations and individuals that submitted responses.